kylecreate/100DaysOfCode/logs/r3-log.md

   <summary>Day 349: Mar 10, 2025</summary>

   ### Today's Progress:
-  * Worked on my Personal Projects repo to create a site to visually see and click on projects.
+  * Worked on my Personal Projects repo to create a site to visually see and click through projects.

   ### Link to work:
   * [Personal Project Site](https://kylecreate-projects.netlify.app/)